ianare/exif-py/README.rst

 Easy to use Python module to extract Exif metadata from digital image files.

-Supported formats:
+Supported formats: TIFF, JPEG, Webp, HEIC

-- Python2 & Python3: TIFF, JPEG
-- Python3 only: WebP, HEIC

 Compatibility
 *************

-EXIF.py is tested on the following Python versions:
+EXIF.py is tested and officially supported on the following Python versions:

-- 2.7
 - 3.5
 - 3.6
 - 3.7
 - 3.8

-As of version 2.3.0, Python2 is no longer offcially supported.

-**!!
-Version 2.x of EXIF.py will be the last to work with Python2 !!**
+Starting with version ``3.0.0``, Python2 compatibility is dropped *completely* (syntax errors due to type hinting).

 https://pythonclock.org/